Winding down a year of travel as Dalmatia prepares for Christmas

 We head out to explore Marjan Park at the head of the Split peninsula.
 The entrance is only five minutes from us and the park itself, which extends for a couple of kilometres to the end of the peninsula, turns out to be a perfectly pleasant afternoon stroll.
 We stumble across a free-entry viewing platform, from where we can see back to the city in the late afternoon autumn sun.
 Split may lack the edge of Sarajevo and Mostar, but it can be very pretty.

-It’s Saturday, so we head to ‘Terminal F’, a bar near the harbour that we earmarked yesterday.
+It’s Saturday, so we head to Terminal F, a bar near the harbour we earmarked yesterday.
 This turns out to be a good choice: the pub food is tasty and reasonably priced in an area that’s mostly given over to the white tablecloth crowd.
-We stay for a second drink, which bumps the bill up from 40 euros to 50 euros, but this is a place we like and can come back to.
+We stay for a second drink.
+It bumps the bill up from 40 euros to 50, but this is a place we like and can come back to.

 Sunday 24 November